 If the aim is to have a tighter, more clearly defined diamond, after the swatches rested, the swatch that began in slip stitch setting appeared to “work” better to my eye, even with the single color geometric shape on both sides taken into account.
 Ultimately the choice is a personal one.
 The wider vertical stripes created in the white yarn in the slip combination fabric happen because of the 2 stitch wide repeat on the top bed as opposed to a single needle one in a true fisherman knit.
 Because of the slip setting the results will be narrower in width from it as well.

 Ayab knitters will need to program any repeat across the width of the intended number of stitches, and use the single setting.
 Electronic knitters can enlarge the background pattern field easily, or create brickwork, extended repeats.

 Arah-paint offers a free program that allows drawing repeats in different orientations with a few mouse clicks.
-Shifting the this pattern must also be in pairs of pixels/black squares in this instance because of the 2X4 stitch background unit.
-The 21 (half) pixel shift shows an error in its continuity a 22 stitch shift results in a “correct” all over repeat
+Shifting this pattern must also be in pairs of pixels/black squares in this instance because of the 2X4 stitch background unit.
+The 21 (half) pixel shift shows an error in its continuity 22 stitch shift results in a “correct” all over repeat